smncd/privcy/README.md

 Iframe Fallbacks
 ----------------

 In cases where a iframe's category is rejected by the user, we sometimes want to display a informational popup alerting the user that the content is not available.

-In Privcy v0.7.0 and below, this was handled by a Svelte component that mounted inside the iframe.
-This approach is being phased out in favour if providing a `fallback` option in the `data-privcy` attribute:
+This is done by providing a `fallback` option in the `data-privcy` attribute:

 ```html
 <iframe